|An early design sketch of mine for the pitch.|

 |Very quickie setup, no time for reference or studies.|

 On Monday, I brought my artwork for the pitch in and luckily for me Gary was thrilled with it.
 My only guess was that he must have had a heckofa great weekend but who am I to argue.
 I had come up with a location atop a cable suspension bridge where Double-O could have a secret base of operations to look out over the city and bay of Saint Canard.
 I also had a "car lift" to use one of the few vehicle designs we salvaged from the earlier artwork.
 Someone had mentioned having him ride on a motorcycle so I thought it would be a dynamic shot if I had him ride it directly up the cable to his secret hide-a-way.
-Tad went along with the idea and I included those setups in the pitch.
+It got a good reaction and so those setups were included in the pitch.
 Thank goodness my simple chunky motorcyle design along with the rather pedestrian old model car was later put on some artistic steroids for the series resulting in those very cool Darkwing vehicles he uses to track down the villains with.
 We composed a very entertaining script for the verbal part of the presentation that would have made a great radio show all be itself without any artwork to back it up.
 The pitch went very well, especially when you realize we had originally planned to be presenting the new updated "Bullwinkle" show instead of a last minute replacement named "Double-O-Duck".

 One interesting side note was the when Jeffery Katzenberg saw the secret lair on and in the tower, he remarked that it reminded him of the "Great Mouse Detective" (Basil ) clock tower which he said might be a "good thing."
 Since I had developed both of these locations, I took it as a compliment.
 The truth was that I had zero time to develop the idea beyond my basic proposal and so relied on my own memories sans any reference and motivated by sheer desperation.
 The pitch included my color setups along with the character suggestions by Bob Kline who would go on to do spectacular Art development for "Talespin".
 In fact in my opinion it was his stunning designs along with some great pieces done by Carol Police that made the "Talespin" series such a visual treat, but that as they say, is another story.
 To say I wasn't very happy with my pitch artwork shown here is an understatement but you have to keep in mind that it was done in a couple days from beginning to end, or at least that's my only excuse.
 The bottom line is though, the series sold!